kuleshov/minillm/README.md

 ### Requirements

 Any UNIX environment supporting Python (3.8 or greater) and PyTorch (we tested with 1.13.1+cu116) can run MiniLLM.
-See `requirements.txt` to reproduce our environment.
+See `requirements.txt` for details.

-To ensure maximum reproducibility, consider creating an empty conda environment:
+To ensure maximum reproducibility, consider creating a new conda environment:
 ```
 conda create -n minillm
 conda activate minillm